• Menu

 But there are ways to reconnect to and live guided by our Wise, loving, Inner Compass.

 Interested in learning more about Parts Work?
 Or want to work with a clinician who can help empower you to live from your Wise Self?
-Contact us at info@vivapartnership.com to learn more.
+Contact us to learn more.
 In addition, you can find a wealth of free resources for support via the Resilient Brain Project.

-Mary Grace Comber
+About Mary Grace Comber

-Mary Grace Comber is the Client Specialist at The Viva Center.
+The Client Specialist at The Viva Center.
 She supports our clients and clinicians through administrative and intake processes.
-She also organizes our Holistic Professionals Group and social media presence.
+She also organizes our Holistic Presentations for Growth workshop series and other community offerings.

 1633 Q St., NW Ste 200